dimpase/M2/Package-Writing-Style-Guide.md

       mathematical object.
     * The prefix "is" should be used for Boolean variables and methods.
 Examples:
          * `isPolynomialRing`, `isPrimary`, `isPrime`, `isPrimitive`
-    * Abbreviations in names should be avoided.
+    * Abbreviations in exported names should be avoided.
+Correct: "formalDepth".
+Incorrect: "fD".
     * Naming of keys in hash tables:
         * Use existing symbols, when possible.
 Examples:
              * `source` and `target`, as keys for the source and target of a map